- The U-5 division is separate from U-6 as there are significant social, emotional and physiological differences between U-5 and U-6 players.

 - Girls meet from 2:30 p.m. to 3:45 p.m.

-Each U-5 player receives a uniform (jersey, shorts & socks), since it is part of the fun to get dressed up for “the big game”.
+Each U-5 player receives a uniform (jersey, shorts & socks), since it is part of the fun to get dressed up for “the game”.
 The uniforms are identical for all players.
-Each player should have their own ball (size 3), shin guards and water.
+Each player should have their own ball (size 3), shin guards and a water bottle.
 Shin guards are mandatory.
 Soccer cleats are recommended but not required.
-All players will receive a trophy at the end of the season.
+All players will receive a trophy at the end of the season along with a Halloween Treat.

 Jamboree One with One